Smarden

 Smarden is a civil parish and village, west of Ashford in Kent, South East England.

 The village has the Anglican parish church of St Michael the Archangel which, because of its high scissor beam roof, is sometimes known as "The Barn of Kent".

 History

 The earliest known date for Smarden is 1205, when Adam de Essex became the Rector of the parish.
 The area was covered by the forest of Anderida and when clearings were made, the River Beult (a tributary of the River Medway) formed the drainage channel.
+Smarden undoubtedly benefited from pilgrimages passing through the village to Canterbury after the murder of Thomas Becket in 1170.
+Which probably explains the many public houses.